scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    :figclass: w

-   An example of customizing the display of Figure :ref:`layout`'s data. ``In[5]`` is color coded according to the components in Figure :ref:`schematic`, where red is the content, blue is the display options (here listed using an optional IPython-specific succinct syntax), and green is what triggers the the rendering. ``Out[5]`` shows how the supplied options have affected the final plots, compared to Figure :ref:`layout`.
-Finally, ``Out[6]`` and ``Out[7]`` show the textual representations of the content and the style specification respectively, demonstrating how the two are separate yet linked.  :label:`customization`
+   An example of customizing the display of Figure :ref:`layout`'s data using the default Matplotlib backend. ``In[5]`` is color coded according to the components in Figure :ref:`schematic`, where red is the content, blue is the display options (using an optional IPython-specific succinct syntax), and green is what triggers the the rendering. ``Out[5]`` shows how the supplied options have affected the final plots, compared to Figure :ref:`layout`.
+Finally, ``Out[6]`` and ``Out[7]`` show the textual representations of the content and the style specification respectively, demonstrating how the two are separate yet linked.
+   :label:`customization`

 To explore how option setting works in practice, Figure :ref:`customization` shows an example of customizing Figure